-The second step is to evaluate vessel Chinook bycatch performance relative to a grounds-wide index of Chinook abundance (the base rate).
-This base rate fluctuates depending on average vessel performance to reflect the "base" level of Chinook abundance on the grounds.
-The base rate is calculated as the grounds-wide number of Chinook caught per ton of pollock caught.
-Because the base rate fluctuates depending on pollock and Chinook salmon abundance, benchmarking vessel performance against this rate establishes and maintains incentives to avoid Chinook bycatch under any condition of pollock and Chinook abundance.
+The second step is to evaluate vessel Chinook and chum bycatch performance relative to a grounds-wide index of Chinook and chum abundance (the base rate).
+This base rate fluctuates depending on average vessel performance to reflect the "base" level of Chinook and/or chum abundance on the grounds.
+The base rate is calculated as the grounds-wide number of Chinook or chum caught per ton of pollock caught.
+Because the base rate fluctuates depending on pollock and salmon abundance, benchmarking vessel performance against this rate establishes and maintains incentives to avoid salmon bycatch under any condition of pollock and Chinook abundance.
 The bycatch performance of an IPA vessel must remain below 75% of the base rate in any given week in order for it to maintain unrestricted access to the fishing grounds (i.e. to not be prohibited from fishing in any BAA).
-More information about the methods used to identify the base rate is in the IPA agreement: https://alaskafisheries.noaa.gov/sites/default/files/chinook_salmon_ipa_2010.pdf.
+The incentive plan components to implement data gathering, reporting, and information sharing to identify areas of relatively higher chum salmon bycatch on the pollock grounds are the same as those used for Chinook salmon, except: 1.)
+Bycatch Avoidance Areas are identified such that priority is given to areas and times when chum salmon are most likely to return to Western Alaska rivers, and 2.)
+Chinook protection priorities eliminate chum salmon avoidance measures in areas and times when Chinook avoidance measures take priority.
+More information about BAA indentification methods for both Chinook and chum salmon are detailed within the amended IPA agreement:

+https://alaskafisheries.noaa.gov/sites/default/files/cpamdpacket2016.pdf.